dvd-dev/hilo/README.en.md

 [![calver][calver-shield]][calver]
 [![discord][discord-shield]][discord]

+# ⚠️ BREAKING CHANGE ⚠️

+See issue #564.
+We should be releasing an update in the next few days.
+Any installation that hasn’t upgraded to the latest version will no longer work for device readings.

+Any issue opened by someone who hasn’t updated Hilo will be closed.

+# ⚠️ BREAKING CHANGE ⚠️

 **BETA**

 This is a Beta version.
 There will likely be bugs, issues, etc. Thank you for your patience and for opening "Issues".